dav-armour/random-maze-game/README.md

 To run rspec tests:
 - Navigate in terminal to the random-maze-game folder.
 - Navigate into the src folder.
-- enter 'rspec' into terminal.
+- Enter 'rspec' into terminal.
 ![Image of rspec tests](http://i65.tinypic.com/2na5i0i.png)

 ## Ethical Issues: